-- The OnePlus 3 launched with Android 6.0.1 Marshmallow and its final official update was Android 9 Pie.
-That means the device got a whopping four versions of Android, something basically unheard of in the industry.
+- The OnePlus 3 launched with Android 6.0.1 Marshmallow, and its final official update was Android 9 Pie.
+That means the device got a whopping four versions of Android, something basically unheard of in the industry at the time.

 - OnePlus’ proprietary fast-charging system — then known as Dash Charge — debuted with the OnePlus 3.
-Dash Charge was a rebranded and slightly customized version of Oppo’s VOOC charging system, once again suggesting Oppo has a very big hand in OnePlus’ development.
+Dash Charge was a rebranded and slightly customized version of OPPO’s VOOC charging system, once again suggesting OPPO had a massive hand in OnePlus’ early development.

-- When the OnePlus 3 received its update to Android 7.0 Nougat, the update allowed for the phone to cheat benchmark scores by overclocking the processor temporarily in an effort to game the system.
+- When the OnePlus 3 received its update to Android 7.0 Nougat, the update allowed the phone to cheat benchmark scores by overclocking the processor temporarily to game the system.
 OnePlus apologized for the issue and removed it after widespread backlash erupted against manufacturers cheating benchmark scores.

-- The OnePlus 3 was slightly smaller than the OnePlus 2, although still with a larger display.
-In the days where smartphones seem to get bigger and bigger, it’s interesting to think about phones getting smaller with a new generation!
+- Although still with a larger display, the OnePlus 3 was slightly smaller than the OnePlus 2.
+In the days when smartphones seem to get bigger and bigger, it’s interesting to think about phones getting smaller with a new generation!

 OnePlus 3T: The step up to perfection

 The OnePlus 3 launched in the middle of June 2016.
-Only five months later, in November, the company announced a refresh of that device known as the OnePlus 3T.
+In November, only five months later, the company announced a refresh of that device known as the OnePlus 3T.
 This was the first time the company had ever released two flagship smartphones in one year.

 The OnePlus 3T looked almost exactly like the OnePlus 3 but featured a few upgrades that made it overall a better device.
-The processor got a slight upgrade to the Snapdragon 821 and the battery got a pretty large upgrade to 3,400mAh — 400mAh more than the one in the OnePlus 3.
+The processor got a slight upgrade to the Snapdragon 821, and the battery got a pretty significant upgrade to 3,400mAh — 400mAh more than the one in the OnePlus 3.

 The 3T also added a more premium variant with 128GB of internal storage and an upgraded selfie camera.
 Overall, though, the OnePlus 3T was just a simple tweaking of the OnePlus 3.

-Although the 3T was a terrific phone, diehard OnePlus fans were miffed by its existence as many of them had literally just bought the OnePlus 3.
+The 3T was a terrific phone.
+Even so, diehard OnePlus fans were miffed by its existence.
+Many had literally just bought the OnePlus 3.
 The company then added insult to injury by discontinuing production of the OnePlus 3 entirely, making it probably the most short-lived phone in OnePlus’ history.

 If you ignore that, though, the OnePlus 3T was probably one of the best smartphones of 2016.
 It fixed the very few problems with the OnePlus 3 and still could be bought for a relative bargain at just $439.
 For comparison, the similarly spec’d Samsung Galaxy S7 started at $669 that year.

-Although we don’t know much about how many OnePlus 3T units the company sold, the device is frequently cited by fans as being the best device ever from the brand.
-In fact, there are probably people reading this article right now on a 3T as quite a few people refuse to stop using it as their daily driver!
+Although we don’t know much about how many OnePlus 3T units the company sold, fans frequently cite the device as being the best device ever from the brand.
+There are probably people reading this article on a 3T, as quite a few people refuse to stop using it as their daily driver!

 OnePlus 3T fast facts:

-- As with the OnePlus 3, the OnePlus 3T launched with Android 6.0.1 Marshmallow and its final official update was Android 9 Pie.
+- The OnePlus 3T launched with Android 6.0.1 Marshmallow.
+Its final official update was Android 9 Pie.